Prince Alexander of Yugoslavia (born 1982): Personal life

 Prince Alexander attended the reburial of his grandparents King Peter II and Queen Alexandra, great-grandmother Queen Maria, and granduncle Prince Andrew in the Royal Family Mausoleum at Oplenac on 26 May 2013.
 The Serbian Royal Regalia were placed over King Peter's coffin, having Alexander placing a diamond sabre near to the Karađorđević Crown.

 In 2015, Alexander dated Dunja Kusturica, a daughter of Serbian filmmaker and musician Emir Kusturica.
-At the time, their relationship was compared to one of Kate and Prince William by Serbian media.
+At the time, their relationship was compared to one of Catherine and Prince William by Serbian media.
 In 2015, he owned a bar in Belgrade.
 On 17 July 2015, Prince Alexander and his brothers were present at their father's 70th birthday celebration in Belgrade.
 The event gathered 400 guests, including Carl XVI Gustaf of Sweden and Albert II of Monaco among others.

 Marriage

-On 6 September 2025, he married civilly to Dr. Vesna Jelić at the Royal Palace (Belgrade).
+On 6 September 2025, he married civilly to Vesna Jelić at the Royal Palace in Belgrade.
 On 20 September 2025, they entered into a religious marriage at the parish church of St. Mary Magdalene in Villamanrique de la Condesa.
-She was born in Munich on 12 December 1985 and is the daughter of Marko Jelić and his wife, Dr. Slavica.
+She was born in Munich on 12 December 1985 and is the daughter of Marko Jelić and his wife, Slavica.

-Ancestors

-Alexander is a member of the House of Karađorđević.
-Through his father, Alexander descends from kings Nicholas I of Montenegro, Ferdinand I of Romania, and Alexander of Greece, and furthermore from emperors Nicholas I of Russia and Frederick III of the Germans and Queen Victoria of the United Kingdom of Great Britain and Ireland.
-In 2010, one source reported that he was among the top 100 in the line of succession to the British throne.

-Through his mother, Alexander descends from the Emperor Pedro II of Brazil, and kings Louis Philippe I of France and Francis I of the Two Sicilies, and furthermore from Francis I, Holy Roman Emperor and king Charles III of Spain.